mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 Deploying the Azure VM
 -----------
 The guidance below provides a simple template-based option for deploying the Azure VM.
-The template deployment will be automated to the point of which you can proceed immediately to start creating your Azure Stack HCI 20H2 cluster, and progress through your evaluation.
+The template deployment will be automated to the point of which you can proceed immediately to start creating your Azure Stack HCI 20H2 cluster, and progress through your workshop.

 ### Deployment detail ###
 As part of the deployment, the following steps will be **automated for you**: